If You Break 'No Contact' With a Narcissist

 How do you do that?
 Well, most of the time people break the no contact rule when they are feeling vulnerable.
 This can be when you yourself are especially lonely or sad, or it can be when the narcissist has communicated that they are especially lonely or sad.
 This happens partly because of our own intrinsic humanity and partly because of the trauma bond and arousal-jag dynamics that are part of the relationship with a narcissist or other abuser.
 People who have been traumatized and abused come to depend on the "good feelings" that come after abuse, when the abuser is sorry and apologetic and everything feels like love again.
 They are used to - we could even say addicted to - the emotional and chemical lift that results from the abuse being stopped.
 So it's natural that when people in this situation feel vulnerable or bad, they would want to feel better the way they know how.
 Going no contact with an abuser is like going up on that emotional roller coaster into the bad feelings and never coming down again into the good feelings.
 Try not to let it get to you.
 It's temporary.
 Your mind and body found ways to cope when you were being abused and they will find ways to cope now that the abuse has stopped.
 You just have to let it work itself out.
 Be patient and hold on to your self-respect.
 That's more important than temporarily feeling better.

-Sometimes we find people break no contact out of fear.
+Sometimes people break no contact out of fear.
 They may go into a panic when they realize the relationship might really be over this time.
 They may experience fear that the narcissist does not care about them anymore, or that the narcissist will find a new person to care about.
 This goes for any type of relationship, not just romantic ones.
 People may worry excessively about what the narcissist is doing or who the narcissist is talking to and contact them to find out.
 It's important to be very honest about your feelings here, because this kind of thing is actually an attempt to control the narcissist, which is just as wrong as them trying to control you.
 We cannot control other people.
-Not only is it not healthy, but it isn't even really possible.
+Not only is it not healthy to want, it's not possible to do.